cfpb/design-system/docs/pages/banners.md

   on the page.

-  ### When to use
+  #### When to use

-  Use the banner notification for instances where communicating the status of webpage content is of primary importance
+  * Use the banner notification for instances where communicating the status of webpage content is of primary importance

   ### When other options are better

-  Use the in-page (or inline) notification when calling out important page content or alerting users to information that is relevant to the task at hand
+  * Use the in-page (or inline) notification when calling out important page content or alerting users to information that is relevant to the task at hand
+behavior: >-
+  ### Placement

+  * Banner notifications appear below the header bar and span the full width of the page.
+related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
+  s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z
-title: Banner
-status: Proposed
 ---